On This Page[Hide][Show]

 How Do You Fight Unum Disability Insurance Claim Denials?

-Receiving a Unum disability denial does not mean that all hope is lost.
+Receiving a Unum disability insurance claim denial does not mean that all hope is lost.
 If your Unum disability claim is denied or terminated, you have the right to file an appeal.
-Many claimants choose to retain a disability law firm to assist them in fighting their claim denials, and most disability lawyers offer a free legal consultation.
+Many claimants choose to hire a disability law firm to help them fight their claim denials, and most disability attorneys offer a free case evaluation.

-However, you are not required to hire an attorney to represent you, even if you take advantage of a free consultation.
-If you are interested in appealing on your own, we recommend that you review our free disability insurance appeal guide first.
+However, you are not required to hire an attorney to represent you, even if you take advantage of a free case evaluation.
+If you are interested in filing an appeal on your own, we recommend that you first review our free Disability Insurance Appeal Guide first.
 It will help you to understand the steps disability insurance lawyers follow when preparing an appeal.

-Our goal is to document your disability in a manner that demonstrates your impairments and that you cannot work.
-We will work with you to gather the appropriate evidence and documentation to satisfy the requirements of your disability policy.
-We will also prepare Attending Physician Statements customized to your medical conditions.
+Our goal is to document your disability in a way that demonstrates your impairments and your inability to work.
+We will work with you to gather the appropriate evidence and documentation to meet the requirements of your disability policy.
+We will also prepare attending physician statements specific to your medical condition.

 Can I Sue Unum Over a Disability Denial?

-In some cases, we are successful in having Unum put the claimant “on claim,” which means that the claim was approved and benefits were paid during the internal appeals process with Unum’s claims handling department without resorting to a lawsuit against the insurance carrier.
-In other instances, however, Unum may uphold the decision to deny or terminate your claim.
-If so, you may be able to sue Unum over the disability denial.
+In some cases, we are successful in getting Unum to put you “on claim,” meaning that the claim was approved and benefits were paid during the internal appeals process with Unum’s claims department, without resorting to a lawsuit against the insurance carrier.
+In other cases, however, Unum may uphold the decision to deny or cancel your claim.
+If this happens, you may be able to sue Unum over the disability denial.

-Do I Have to File an Appeal Before I Can File a Lawsuit Against Unum Group?
+Do I Have To File an Appeal Before I Can File a Lawsuit?

-Whether you have to file an appeal before filing a lawsuit depends on how you obtained your Unum disability insurance policy.
-Unum is an insurance company offering both group and individual disability insurance policies.
-Your legal rights with a group policy differ greatly from those with an individual policy.
+Whether you must file an appeal before filing a lawsuit depends on how you purchased your Unum disability insurance policy.
+Unum is an insurance company that offers both group and individual disability insurance policies.
+Your legal rights under a group policy are very different from those under an individual policy.

-If your policy is part of a group benefits plan through a private employer, employee organization, or union, then it is likely governed by ERISA, and you will have to file at least one appeal before suing the insurance company.
-Should the internal appeals process fail, you have the right to file an ERISA lawsuit to have your case reviewed by a federal judge.
-Under ERISA, the disability insurance company has no exposure to bad faith damages and thus has no real incentive to pay the claim.
+If your policy is part of a group benefit plan through a private employer, employee organization, or union, then it is likely governed by ERISA, and you must file at least one appeal before you can sue the insurance company.
+If the internal appeals process fails, you have the right to file an ERISA lawsuit to have your case reviewed by a federal judge.
+Under ERISA, the disability insurance company is not liable for bad faith damages and therefore has no real incentive to pay the claim.

-It is almost always better to have an individual policy.
-If you have an individual policy, or if a church or a government employer provides your policy, then your claim is likely not governed by ERISA, and you may not have to file any appeals before filing a lawsuit.
-Bad faith damages also come into play, as bad faith laws apply only if ERISA regulations do not apply.
-If your Unum claim was denied and you’ve exhausted your appeals, or if you’re trying to determine if you have to file an appeal, our Unum insurance lawyers are here to help.
+You are almost always better off with an individual policy.
+If you have an individual policy, or if a church or a government employer provides your policy, then your claim is likely not governed by ERISA, and you may not have to make any appeals before filing a lawsuit.
+Bad faith damages also come into play, as bad faith laws only apply when ERISA does not apply.
+If your Unum claim was denied and you’ve exhausted your appeals, or if you’re trying to determine if you need to file an appeal, our Unum insurance lawyers are here to help.

 Get Help from an Experienced Unum Disability Lawyer

-Mr. Ortiz has helped hundreds of disability insurance claimants recover the disability benefits they deserve.
-We understand how frustrating it can be to go through the Unum claims handling process to receive a disability claim denial, and we will gladly help you through the process.
-The experience we have gained while helping past clients fight insurance companies such as Unum has given us great insight into the best steps to improve your chances of winning your claim.
+Mr. Ortiz has helped hundreds of disability insurance claimants get the disability benefits they deserve.
+We understand how frustrating it can be to go through the Unum claims handling process to receive a disability claim denial, and we are here to help you through the process.
+Our experience helping past clients fight insurance companies like Unum has given us great insight into the best steps to take to improve your chances of winning your claim.

 Request a free case evaluation if your benefits have been wrongly denied or terminated.
-This is your opportunity to discuss the specific details of your unique situation, and there is no obligation to retain our firm.
-We also handle Social Security Disability claims, so if you have a concurrent claim with the Social Security Administration, we can also assist you with that claim.
+This is your opportunity to discuss the specific details of your unique situation, and there is no obligation to hire our firm.
+We also handle Social Security Disability Insurance claims, so if you have a concurrent claim with the Social Security Administration, we can help you with that claim as well.

-If you’d like to learn more about how we can help you fight to prove your inability to work and recover the denied disability benefits you deserve, Call our office at (888) 321-8131 to schedule your free consultation today.
+If you’d like to learn more about how we can help you fight to prove your inability to work and recover the denied disability benefits you deserve, call our office at (888) 321-8131 to schedule your free case evaluation today.